Did you know you can make your own kombucha yogurt? Homemade kombucha scoby yogurt is surprisingly simple.

 If you’re looking for fermented vegetable recipes, you’ll be hearing about saurkraut, kimchi, cortido, kvass, dill pickles.
 If you want something fizzy to drink, there’s kombucha, jun, and water kefir.

 If you want a dairy ferment, there’s milk kefir, lassi, ordinary yogurt (or yoghurt – depending on where you live.
 I slide between the two spellings.) and Caspian Sea yogurt (sometimes known as Caucasian yogurt).
 There’s the coconut milk versions of each of them, too.
 And that’s not even touching on the cheese options available.

 This article contains affiliate links, where I link to a retailer and get a small commission based on purchases (at no cost to the buyer).
 This income helps keep the lights on here at Kombucha Research.
 Thanks!

 Then there’s the whole vast array of fermented grains, which are all variations of sourdough of one type or another.
-(My book Simple Kombucha Sourdough walks you through one particular type of sourdough preparation)
+(Read about using kombucha to make really easy sourdough in this great article.)

 And of course, all these cultures have different recipes, different culturing conditions, and can be very vulnerable to cross-contamination.